intrabit/thermal-tool/README.md

 # thermal-tool
-This is a small tool that calculates the PMV and PPD values for thermal comfort mapping I made for my dad.
+This is a small tool that calculates the PMV and PPD values for thermal comfort mapping.